zedlopez/inf7/README.md

 You will probably want to assign --external, but you don't have to: if undefined, a temp directory will be used.
 This does mean that you'll take the time hit every time of ni generating the HTML pages for the Internal extensions. (inf7 won't transform them.)

+If you specify --download and --external and have an unzip executable in your path and didn't specify --no-templates, setup will also automatically install up-to-date versions of Quixe and Parchment in your External/Templates directory (unless those directories already exist).

 ```
 $ inf7 setup --author "Zed Lopez" --download --external /home/zed/projects/inform
 ```